 (iii) Correspondents.
 In any country or geographical region not represented by an Adherent, a Correspondent may be designated by the Bureau (see Section 3.3).

 (iv) Affiliates.
-The World Data Centres A, B, C, and D shall be designated Affiliates of SCOSTEP.
+The World Data System shall be designated Affiliate of SCOSTEP.
 Other international bodies may also be designated Affiliates of SCOSTEP by the Bureau (see Section 3.3).

 2.2 Composition of SCOSTEP